Addressing Model Inaccuracies in Transmission Network Reconfiguration via Diverse Alternatives: The proposed HITL-MGA approach

-As the values of the cumulative overload, quadratic load, and the switching sequence feasibility don't only depend on the switching actions $\mathbf{z}$, but also on the dispatch variables $\mathbf{x}$ that co-determine the power flows, the value of these evaluation functions for a given topology is ambiguous.
-To remedy this issue, we assess the quality of a given topology by considering the dispatch that minimizes the original objective $f$.
-This is enforced by the augmentation term $-\frac{s}{100\cdot f^*}$ used in the objective functions \eqref{eq:basic_MGA_objective} and \ref{eq:HITL_objective}.
+As the values of the cumulative overload, quadratic load, and the switching sequence feasibility depend on the dispatch and power flow variables in $\mathbf{x}$ and, therefore, indirectly also on the substation reconfiguration variables $\mathbf{y}$, the value of these evaluation functions for a given topology $\mathbf{z}$ is ambiguous.
+To remedy this issue, we assess a given topology by considering the dispatch and substation reconfiguration that minimizes the primary objective $f$.
+This is enforced by the buffer variable term $-\frac{s}{100\cdot f^*}$ used in the objective functions \eqref{eq:basic_MGA_objective} and \eqref{eq:HITL_objective}.